 Are there positives to consuming caffeine?

-Those conducting the research made patients touch wet diapers for 60 seconds and after a ten minute no hand-washing rule, assessed how long they could go without washing their hands.
+Those conducting the research had patients touch wet diapers for 60 seconds and after a ten minute no hand-washing rule, assessed how long they could go without washing their hands.

 Those that consumed caffeine were less stressed, able to resist the urge to carry out compulsions and wait almost 50% longer before washing their hands.

-So, does caffeine make OCD worse?
+Does caffeine make OCD worse?
+Conclusion

-As is true with so many mental health disorders, there isn’t a one-size-fits-all approach that benefits everyone.
+There isn’t a one-size-fits-all approach that benefits everyone.
 It really is down to how the disorder affects you personally, and tailoring your diet around it.